0xbenc/bash-zoo/README.md

 - Include experimental tools by adding `--exp` (e.g., `./install.sh --exp`).
 - Skip prompts with `./install.sh --all` (respects `--exp` filtering).
 - Interactive picker also includes an "All" option to select everything.
 - Uses `gum` for the interactive selector.
 On macOS, the installer uses Homebrew to install `gum` when missing.
-On Linux (Debian/Ubuntu), the installer bootstraps Homebrew for Linux if needed and then installs `gum`.
+On Linux (Debian/Ubuntu), the installer ensures Homebrew for Linux is present: it installs to the system prefix when non‑interactive sudo is available, otherwise it performs a user‑local install at `~/.linuxbrew`, then installs `gum`.
+  - If a user‑local Linuxbrew is created, the installer evaluates `brew shellenv` for the current run so the UI works immediately.
+To make `brew` permanent in new shells, add:
+    `eval "$(~/.linuxbrew/bin/brew shellenv)"` to your shell rc.

 ### Option B — Manual pick-and-run